astropy/astropy-benchmarks/README.md

 }
 ```

-Comment out the first “repo” line and uncomment the second, replacing the path
-with the absolute path to your local clone of Astropy.
-You will then be able to
-run the benchmarks for a commit in your local repository using e.g.
+You will then be able to run the benchmarks against a commit in your local
+repository, e.g.

 ```shell
 asv run 827f322b^!